A few weekends back, Janimal and I visited a local yard sale. That’s when we came across this bad boy.

 Okay so now that you’ve got all of your supplies, it’s time to stain the wood.

 Then get out that power drill of yours.
 Okay, now I’m not gonna lie.
 At this point I was on a roll and I was all ready to finish this project and get it on the wall.
 However, I did run into a few troubles.
 Here are my tips so you can avoid any mistakes.

 Rookie Tip #1: Use a drill bit to get a pilot hole started in the wood, where you’ll eventually screw in the hose clamp.

 Rookie Tip #2: Also use the drill bit to make a hole in the hose clamp.
 You’ll definitely need to put your back into it, because it can be difficult to create a hole in the metal.
 I suggest using a titanium drill bit like this one.

-After you’ve created the hole in the wood and the hole in the hose clamp, line them up and screw the hose clamp into the wood.
+After you’ve created the hole in the wood and the hole in the hose clamp, line them up, and screw the hose clamp into the wood.